Unveiling the Face-Dependent Ice Growth Kinetics: Insights from Molecular Dynamics on the Basal and Prism Surfaces: Introduction

-In summary, there is still no consensus on growth rates at different ice Ih surfaces both in experimental and theoretical/computational research, with a significant portion of studies focusing on narrow temperature ranges.
-Hence, further studies are needed to systematically determine how the ice growth rate trends with temperature over a wide range of supercooling temperatures.
-In fact, almost all the molecular simulation studies described above probe the ice crystal growth problem using models that incorporate ice-water interfaces in the bulk system, thus not addressing the effect of the QLL on the ice crystal growth.
-As discussed previously, the existence of the QLL changes the ice-water interface to the more complex ice-QLL-vapour double interface, and this structure allows the ice growth process to be not just the crystallization of supercooled water but rather the deposition of vapour on top of the QLL leading to QLL instability and crystallization at the QLL-ice interface.
+In summary, despite numerous studies, there is still no consensus on growth rates at different ice Ih surfaces both in experimental and theoretical/computational research, with a significant portion of studies focusing on narrow temperature ranges or bulk systems.
+Hence, further studies are needed to systematically determine how the ice growth rate varies over a wide range of supercooling temperatures in the presence of the QLL.
+As discussed previously, the existence of the QLL changes the bulk ice-liquid interface into the more complex ice-QLL-vapor double interface, and this structure mediates the absorption of water molecules from vapor and their incorporation into the crystal lattice.

-The novelty of our work consists of investigating the kinetics of growth at surfaces including the QLL \cite{shi2022investigating} rather than at bulk liquid-ice interfaces in a wide temperature range.
-Moreover, we clarified the evolution of the ice crystal morphologies between plate-like and column-like, which is linked to the temperature dependence of the growth rate.
-Atomistic configurations were generated through MD simulations with the TIP4P/Ice and mW model for the basal and prism1 crystal faces of ice Ih, in the temperature range between 240 K and 270 K for the TIP4P/Ice model\cite{abascal2007ice} and between 200 K and 270 K for the mW model\cite{molinero2009water} used for comparison.
-We used a local Steinhardt order parameter (SOP) $lq_3$, which we previously assessed for efficiency and accuracy, to distinguish between ice-like and liquid-like molecules \cite{shi2022investigating}.
+The novelty of our work consists of investigating the kinetics of growth at surfaces including the QLL rather than at bulk liquid-ice interfaces in a wide temperature range for the surfaces relevant to growth from vapor.
+Moreover, we contribute to clarifying the evolution of the ice crystal morphologies between plate-like and column-like, which is linked to the temperature dependence of the growth rate.